Switzerland: Geography

 Extending across the north and south side of the Alps in west-central Europe, Switzerland encompasses diverse landscapes and climates across its 41285 km2.

 Switzerland lies between latitudes 45° and 48° N, and longitudes 5° and 11° E. It contains three basic topographical areas: the Swiss Alps to the south, the Swiss Plateau or Central Plateau, and the Jura mountains on the west.
 The Alps are a mountain range running across the central and south of the country, constituting about 60% of the country's area.
 The majority of the population live on the Swiss Plateau.
 The Swiss Alps host many glaciers, covering 1063 km2.
 From these originate the headwaters of several major rivers, such as the Rhine, Inn, Ticino and Rhône, which flow in the four cardinal directions, spreading across Europe.
 The hydrographic network includes several of the largest bodies of fresh water in Central and Western Europe, among which are Lake Geneva (Lac Léman in French), Lake Constance (Bodensee in German) and Lake Maggiore.
 Switzerland has more than 1500 lakes and contains 6% of Europe's freshwater stock.
 Lakes and glaciers cover about 6% of the national territory.
 Lake Geneva is the largest lake and is shared with France.
 The Rhône is both the main source and outflow of Lake Geneva.
 Lake Constance is the second largest and, like Lake Geneva, an intermediate step by the Rhine at the border with Austria and Germany.
 While the Rhône flows into the Mediterranean Sea at the French Camargue region and the Rhine flows into the North Sea at Rotterdam, about 1000 km apart, both springs are only about 22 km apart in the Swiss Alps.
+90% of Switzerland's 65,000-kilometre-long network of rivers and streams have been straightened, dammed, canalized or channeled underground, in an effort to prevent natural disasters such as flooding, landslides, and avalanches.
+80% of all Swiss drinking water comes from groundwater sources.

 Forty-eight mountains are 4000 m or higher in height.
 At 4634 m, Monte Rosa is the highest, although the Matterhorn (4478 m) is the best known.
 Both are located within the Pennine Alps in the canton of Valais, on the border with Italy.
 The section of the Bernese Alps above the deep glacial Lauterbrunnen valley, containing 72 waterfalls, is well known for the Jungfrau (4158 m) Eiger and Mönch peaks, and its many picturesque valleys.
 In the southeast the long Engadin Valley, encompassing St. Moritz, is also well known; the highest peak in the neighbouring Bernina Alps is Piz Bernina (4049 m).

 The Swiss Plateau has greater open and hilly landscapes, partly forested, partly open pastures, usually with grazing herds or vegetable and fruit fields, but it is still hilly.
 Large lakes and the biggest Swiss cities are found there.

 Switzerland contains two small enclaves: Büsingen belongs to Germany, while Campione d'Italia belongs to Italy.
 Switzerland has no exclaves.